shaka-project/shaka-packager/docs/source/options/hls_options.rst

     The EXT-X-MEDIA-SEQUENCE documentation can be read here: https://tools.ietf.org/html/rfc8216#section-4.3.3.2.

+--hls_start_time_offset <seconds>

+    Sets EXT-X-START on the media playlists to specify the preferred point at wich the player should start playing.
+    A positive number indicates a time offset from the beginning of the playlist.
+    A negative number indicates a negative time offset from the end of the last media segment in the playlist.

 --hls_only=0|1

     Optional.
 Defaults to 0 if not specified.
 If it is set to 1, indicates the stream is HLS only.

+--force_cl_index

+    True forces the muxer to order streams in the order given on the command-line.
+False uses the previous unordered behavior.